tobiasvogel/hexMerger/README.md

 This is exactly what hexMerger-Utility does: combine the two files into one compliant Intel HEX file.

-## How can I get this wonderful peace of Software?
+## How can I get this wonderful piece of Software?

 You can download hexMerger on this page for Windows, Mac, Linux and the source code.
 See the 'builds' folder above to find the Application file for your corresponding OS.